-Figure X-X. Data Volumes and external data sources for containers
+Figure X-X. Data Volumes and external data sources for containers apps/containers

-Due to the inability to manage data shared between containers that run on separate physical hosts, it is not recommended to use volumes for business data unless the Docker host is a fixed host/VM.
+Due to the inability to manage data shared between containers that run on separate physical hosts, it is not recommended to use volumes for business data.
 When using Docker containers in an orchestrator, containers are expected to be moved between hosts depending on the optimizations to be performed by the cluster.
-Therefore, regular data volumes are a good mechanism to work with trace files, temporal files or any similar concept that won't impact the business data consistency if/when your containers are moved across multiple hosts.
+Therefore, regular data volumes are a good mechanism to work with trace files, temporal files or any similar concept that won't impact the business data consistency if/when your containers are killed/started across multiple hosts or cluster nodes.